Perryong/finance-budget-tracker/README.md

-# 💰 Money Motion View - Personal Finance Tracker
+# 💰 Finance Budget Tracker - Personal Finance Tracker

 A comprehensive personal finance management application built with React, TypeScript, and Supabase.
 Track your income, expenses, budgets, and savings goals with an intuitive dashboard and powerful analytics.